cloudscale-ch/terraform-provider-cloudscale/website/docs/r/server_group.html.markdown

 # cloudscale\_server\_group

-Provides a cloudscale.ch server group resource.
+Provides a cloudscale.ch Server Group resource.
 This can be used to create, and delete server groups.

 ## Example Usage